Registration and Passport/Visa copying

 - Students with a Sussex visa which is about to expire

-If you have been studying at Sussex (for example with the Sussex Centre for Language Studies, or are progressing from an undergraduate degree to a masters) and have a Tier 4 student visa which is about to expire, you will be given a provisional registration so you can enrol on your new course.
-However, you will need to submit a valid Tier 4 student application before your visa expires and provide us with the following proof that you have submitted this application:
+If you have been studying at Sussex (for example with the Sussex Centre for Language Studies, or if you are progressing from an undergraduate degree to a Masters or a Masters to Masters or Masters to PhD) and you have a Tier 4 student visa which is about to expire, this visa will be tied to your previous course (as well as your Tier 4 sponsor, Sussex).

 - IMPORTANT - other terms and conditions for registration

-Also, under Sussex policy if you have an adult work related visa (such as Tier 1, Tier 2, certain Tier 5 categories, Turkish ECAA Businesspersons etc.) you will not be able to register on a full time course of study, and will be permitted to register on part-time courses only (unless you have a pending Tier 4 application).
+Also, under Sussex policy if you have a work related visa (such as Tier 1, Tier 2, Tier 5, Turkish ECAA Businesspersons etc.) you will not be able to register on a full time course of study, and will be permitted to register on part-time courses only (unless you have a pending Tier 4 application).

-Furthermore, all visit categories, other than student visitors and child visitors, have a requirement that the applicant does not intend to undertake study in the UK (other than 30 days of 'incidental study').
-This means that if you enter the UK as a general visitor or a business visitor for example, you will not be able to study on the majority of courses that Sussex offer and we will not be able to register you.
+Those granted leave on or after 6 September 2012 in a visit category are also subject to a condition prohibiting study.
+This means that if you enter the UK as a general visitor or a business visitor for example, you will not be able to study and Sussex will not be able to register you on your course.